A Computational Framework for Solving Wasserstein Lagrangian Flows: Experiments The code reproducing the experiments is available at https://github.com/necludov/wl-mechanics

-Secondly, we consider several priors of different nature.
-WLF-SB (ours), $[\text{SF}]^2$ M-Exact \citep{tong2023simulation}, and SB-CFM \citep{tong2023improving} incorporate stochasticity into the cell dynamics by solving the Schrödinger bridge problem; $[\text{SF}]^2$ M-Geo takes advantage of the data manifold geometry by learning from \gls{OT} couplings generated with the approximate geodesic cost; our WLF-UOT allows for probability mass teleportation by solving the dynamical unbalanced optimal transport problem (using the $WFR$ metric on $\wfrmanifold$).
-In \cref{tab:5dim,tab:manydim}, we see that introducing mass teleportation into the dynamical formulation yields consistent performance improvements for all considered data.
+Next, we consider Lagrangians which encode various prior information.
+WLF-SB (ours) and $[\text{SF}]^2$ M-Geo and -Exact \citep{tong2023simulation} incorporate stochasticity into the dynamics by solving the \gls{SB} problem; $[\text{SF}]^2$ M-Geo takes advantage of the data manifold geometry by learning from \gls{OT} couplings generated with the approximate geodesic cost; our WLF-UOT incorporates probability mass teleportation using the $WFR$ kinetic energy.
+In \cref{tab:manydim}, we see that WLF-UOT yields consistent performance improvements across datasets.
+Finally, we observe that a good model of the potential function can notably improve performance, using either $W_2$ or $WFR$ kinetic energy.

-Finally, we incorporate the simplest possible model of the physical potential accelerating the cells.
-For every marginal except the first and the last ones, we estimate the acceleration of its mean using finite differences.
-The potential for the corresponding time interval is then $V_t(x) = -\inner{x}{a_t}$, where $a_t$ is the estimated acceleration of the mean value.
-Here, we use the mean of the left out marginal since the considered data contains too few marginals ($4$ for Cite and Multi) for learning a meaningful model of the acceleration.
-Results in \cref{tab:5dim,tab:manydim} demonstrate that having a good model of the potential function can drastically improve the performance and can be successfully incorporated into the proposed framework (see WLF-(OT+potential)).
-Moreover, the introduced potential can be successfully combined with the Wasserstein Fisher-Rao metric (see WLF-(UOT+potential)), which yields the best performance overall.

-Optimal transport has recently been applied for computationally-efficient image generation \citep{liu2022flow,pooladian2023multisample}.
-The focus of this work is the extension of the optimal transport formulation using different priors, which do not have immediate application in image generation.
-However, we demonstrate in \cref{app:single_step_image_gen} that our method also allows for one-step image generation.